cilium/cilium/Documentation/install/upgrade.rst

   $ kubectl get ds cilium -n kube-system -o yaml | grep -B 3 -A 2 -i legacy-host-allows-world
   $ kubectl get cm cilium-config -n kube-system -o yaml | grep -i legacy-host-allows-world

-Unaffected environments will see the following output, note the setting of the ConfigMap (``legacy-host-allows-world: "false"``):
+Unaffected environments will see the following output (note the configMapKeyRef key in the Cilium DaemonSet and the ``legacy-host-allows-world: "false"`` setting of the ConfigMap):

 .. code-block:: shell-session